 The temperature in the region can reach up to 20 degrees Celsius in summers and below zero during winters.
 Tourists indulge in a whole lot of activities and watersports near the lake like fishing, boating, mountaineering and trekking.
 This makes it one of the best places to visit in Skardu Valley.

 Satpara lake is one of the best fishing spots in the region.
 It is one of the most scenic lakes in Skardu Valley surrounded by high glacial mountains.
 Satpara Lake is also best known for trout fishing and row boating.
 It was among the largest freshwater lakes and one of the most beautiful places to visit in Pakistan.

 One of the main highlights of Satpara Lake is Satpara Dam.
 It was constructed at a cost of billions of rupees.
 Completed in 2011, Satpara Dam has become the primary source of potable water to the city of Skardu.
 It also features four independent powerhouse units for electricity production.

 Blind Lake (Sheosar Lake)

-Surrounded by the flow of Indus River on one side and Shigar River on the other, Blind Lake is locally known as Sheosar.
+Surrounded by the flow of the Indus River on one side and the Shigar River on the other, Blind Lake is locally known as Sheosar.
 In the local language ‘Sheo’ means ‘blind’ and ‘Sar’ means ‘Lake’.
 If you want to enjoy the views of this lake upon your trip to Skardu, you can access this place using two ways.

 You can either visit the place on a 4X4 jeep, which can take you a few hours, or you can go trekking, through which it will take at least a couple of days for you to reach your destination from Skardu.